crazy-max/docker-fail2ban/examples/jails/traefik/README.md

 If you want to block IPs that have HTTP Basic Authentication failures on [Traefik](https://traefik.io/), and ban them with iptables, read the instructions below.

-First you have to configure your Traefik instance to write the [access logs](https://docs.traefik.io/configuration/logs/#access-logs) into a log file on host and specifiy users for [Basic Authentication](https://docs.traefik.io/configuration/entrypoints/#basic-authentication).
-You can use the following compose as a quick example :
+First you have to configure your Traefik instance to write the [access logs](https://docs.traefik.io/v1.7/configuration/logs/#access-logs) into a log file on host and specifiy users for [Basic Authentication](https://docs.traefik.io/v1.7/configuration/entrypoints/#basic-authentication).
+You can use the following compose as a quick example:

 ```yml
 version: "3.2"